AKrishnaKundan/OpenInApp-assignment/README.md

 1. I have to add more functionalities like ignoring no-reply emails etc.
 2. I have to change labels for the auto-replied mails(Have to resolve some Permission Errors in this code).
-3. I have to replace setInterval with Webhooks to reduce API calls.
+3. I have to replace setInterval with Webhooks to reduce API calls(At present, working on this....)

 Live Demo Video Link: https://drive.google.com/file/d/14Vsr8a1ZzO9AFy9hJ6MA16xSz37KY57o/view?usp=sharing